twibiral/obsidian-execute-code/README.md

 ![Video that shows how the plugin works.](https://github.com/twibiral/obsidian-execute-code/blob/master/images/execute_code_example.gif?raw=true)

-The following [languages are supported](#supported-programming-languages-): C, CPP, Dart, Golang, Groovy, Kotlin, Java, JavaScript, TypeScript, Lean, Lua, CSharp, Prolog, Rust, Python, R, Ruby, Wolfram Mathematica, Haskell, Scala, Racket, F#, Batch, Shell & Powershell.
+The following [languages are supported](#supported-programming-languages-): C, CPP, Dart, Golang, Groovy, Kotlin, Java, JavaScript, TypeScript, Lean, Lua, CSharp, Prolog, Rust, Python, R, Ruby, Wolfram Mathematica, Haskell, Scala, Racket, F#, Batch, Shell & Powershell, and Octave.

-Python and Rust support embedded plots.
+Python, Rust, and Octave support embedded plots.
 All languages support ["magic" commands](#magic-commands-) that help you to access paths in obsidian or show images in your notes.

 You can create code blocks that are executed before or after each code block of the same language and define [global code injections](#global-code-injection-and-reusing-code-blocks-).